 Yes, litigation software needs to be powerful enough to meet the demands of modern litigation.
 But it should be simple to use and manage so that lawyers need not waste time thinking about new hardware purchases, cobbling together disparate tools, or getting in touch with the one person in the office who knows how to find stuff in the old Summation or Concordance databases.

-If you’re feeling those pain points, give me a call.
-Even if I haven’t heard your particular story before, I’m sure I can help.
+If you’re feeling those pain points, give us a call.
+Even if I haven’t heard your particular story before, we’re sure we can help.